Ad Jackson Van Hair Ty Po Tay Fil Pear

 Jonathan Coulton has two songs about them: One ("The Presidents") is simply their names and a small factoid about them, and the other ("Washy Ad Jeffy") is a mnemonic device designed to help you remember their names and how many terms they served (by way of the number of syllables in the name).
 Other songs include this one from Animaniacs.

 With one exception, every American president is descended from King John of England.
 He's the king from the Robin Hood stories and the one who was forced to sign the Magna Carta.
-The one exception is Martin Van Buren, whose ancestry is Dutch on both sides.
-All of the other 43 mennote to hold the executive office have British blood in them that can be traced back to King John.
+The one exception is Martin Van Buren (Were you expecting Obama?), whose ancestry is Dutch on both sides.
+All of the other 44 mennote to hold the executive office have British blood in them that can be traced back to King John.
 And even then, Van Buren is still related to King John, as his descent has been traced via separate lines of descent from King John's mother and paternal great-grandparents.
 In fact, Van Buren was still descended from William the Conqueror, who was also an ancestor of King John, so every president is descended from the Norman king who conquered England.note

 Some presidents who typically rank very high in "greatest presidents" historian/scholar polls include George Washington, Thomas Jefferson, Abraham Lincoln, Theodore Roosevelt, and Franklin D. Roosevelt.
 Some who are usually found at the very bottom include William Henry Harrison, Franklin Pierce, James Buchanan, Andrew Johnson, and Warren Harding.
 A few are more popular in public polls than in scholarly ones, such as Andrew Jackson, John F. Kennedy and Ronald Reagan.
-There has been some reappraisal of some presidents often ranked neither at the absolute top nor the absolute bottom due to their civil rights record, which also explains in part why A. Johnson was slightly more popular with historians until about the 1960s or so than he is today.
+There has been some reappraisal of some presidents often ranked neither at the absolute top nor the absolute bottom due to their civil rights record and Values Dissonance, which also partly explains, for instance, why Andrew Johnson was slightly more popular with historians until about the 1960s or so than he is today.

 Four of the first five presidents were from Virginia, giving rise to the term "Virginia Dynasty" though they were not related beyond the trivial.
 Until The American Civil War most presidents were either Southerners themselves or "Doughfaces", that is, Northerners with Southern sympathies.
 Since the Civil War, this has turned around quite a bit, with Woodrow Wilson arguably the first with Doughface or Southern leaningsnote and most presidents from both parties standing more on the side of Civil Rights than the South from the 1950s onwards.
-(Fun fact: a disproportionate number of presidents have been either New Yorkers or Ohioans, at thirteen.
-Statistically speaking, this is likely because New York has always been one of the most populous states in the union, and is in fact one of the original thirteen colonies, while Ohio has been a crucial swing state in presidential elections for a very, very long time.)
+(Fun fact: A disproportionate number of presidents have been either New Yorkers or Ohioans, at thirteen.
+Statistically speaking, this is likely because New York has always been one of the most populous states in the union since the Revolution, while Ohio has been a crucial swing state in presidential elections for a very, very long time.)

 For the action film, see Dead Presidents.
 For the much-desired pictures of dead presidents (plus a few other people), see American Money.
-For the president of the Confederate States of America during the Civil War, see Jefferson Davis.
+For the president of the Confederate States of America during The American Civil War, see Jefferson Davis.
+For a list of those who were "one life away" from being president, see The Vice Presidents.
+And finally, for portrayals of the presidency in fiction, see Our Presidents Are Different.

 Well, it just might be yourself one day